Irregular triads in 3-uniform hypergraphs

-In this subsection we introduce two notions of quasirandomness for $3$-graphs.
+In this section we introduce two notions of quasirandomness for $3$-graphs.
 We largely follow the notation of \cite{Frankl.2002,Nagle.2013}, with some modifications.
-We begin by recalling the definition of quasirandomness for graphs.
-For sets $V_1,V_2$, we let $K_2[V_1,V_2]=\{xy: x\in V_1, y\in V_2, x\neq y\}$.
+We begin by recalling the definition of quasirandomness for graphs (recall that given sets $V_1,V_2$, we let $K_2[V_1,V_2]=\{xy: x\in V_1, y\in V_2, x\neq y\}$).

 \begin{definition}[$\disc_2$] Suppose $\e>0$ and $G=(U\cup V, E)$ is a bipartite graph with $|E|=d|U||V|$.
 We say $G$ \emph{has $\disc_2(\e)$} if for all $U'\subseteq U$ and $V'\subseteq V$,